The two-dimensional one-component plasma is hyperuniform: Introduction

-\paragraph{Riesz interactions.} The 2DOCP can be seen as a member of one-parameter family of two-dimensional systems called \emph{Riesz gases} for which the interaction potential is taken as a certain power $|x-y|^{-\ss}$ of the distance (the case $\ss = 0$ corresponds by convention to the logarithmic interaction).
+The 2DOCP can be seen as a member of one-parameter family of two-dimensional systems called \emph{Riesz gases} for which the interaction potential is taken as a certain power $|x-y|^{-\ss}$ of the distance (the case $\ss = 0$ corresponds by convention to the logarithmic interaction).
 Rigidity properties of those systems depend on the value of $\ss$ as it governs both the level of repulsiveness at $0$ and, most importantly, the long- or short-range nature of the interaction.

-Rough bounds on the discrepancies were given in \cite[Lemma 3.2]{MR3735628} in the infinite-volume limit, which say that the number variance in a disk of radius $R$ grows at most as $R^{2 + \ss}$.
-We believe the sharp estimate to be $R^{1 + \ss}$ and thus that two-dimensional Riesz gases should remain hyperuniform for $\ss < 1$.
-For one-dimensional systems, such questions were recently answered in \cite{boursier2021optimal}.
+\cor{Discrepancy bounds were given in \cite[Lemma 2.2]{petrache2017next} (finite-volume) and \cite[Lemma 3.2]{MR3735628} (infinite-volume), expressed purely in terms of the (average) Riesz energy of a (random) point configuration.
+In particular, if a stationary random point configuration $\bX$ has “finite Riesz energy”, then it is known that:

+We will not define Riesz energy of an random infinite point configuration here, we refer instead to the articles cited above or to \cite{leble2016logarithmic} for an alternative take which does not use the “electric” formalism.}

+\cor{A fairly wild guess, based on the empirical observation that the true size of fluctuations is often one order of magnitude smaller than energy-based bounds, would be that the number variance under the canonical Gibbs measure of a $2d$ Riesz gas is $\O\left(R^{1 + \ss}\right)$, but this is very speculative.}

+\cor{The rigidity of one-dimensional Riesz systems was recently studied in \cite{boursier2021optimal}, which shows, in particular, that the number variance in an interval of length $R$ is $\O(R^{\ss})$.
+In other words, $1d$ Riesz gases are hyperuniform for $\ss \in [0, 1)$.
+This is consistent with the idea that when $\ss > 1$, one leaves the realm of “long-range” systems and that “short-range” systems cannot be hyperuniform, see \cite{dereudre2024non} for a recent result in that direction.}